The 1976 European Championship finals were settled by a famous penalty; find out more.

 What was the format for the 1976 EURO?

 Four teams competed at the final tournament in Yugoslavia, which ran from 16–20 June 1976.
-As in 1972, the two semi-finals were played simultaneously on 16 June, Czechoslovakia eliminating the Netherlands while West Germany ousted the hosts.
-The third-place play-off came three days later, as the Dutch beat Yugoslavia in Zagreb, before Czechoslovakia won the final on penalties the following day in Belgrade.
+The semi-finals both went to extra time, with Czechoslovakia eliminating the Netherlands before West Germany ousted the hosts 24 hours later.
+The third-place play-off on 19 June saw the Dutch beat Yugoslavia in Zagreb, before Czechoslovakia won the final on penalties the following day in Belgrade.

 How did 1976 EURO qualifying work?